No Onion No Garlic Aloo Baingan

 • Once the potatoes are done add garam masala and amchoor powder and mix

-1 teaspoon Garam Masala powder, 1 teaspooon Raw mango/Amchoor Powder
+1 teaspoon Garam Masala, 1 teaspooon Raw mango/Amchoor Powder

 Adding amchoor powder